-According to recent studies, 74% of the population of Bulgaria would like to retain the Bulgarian lev, while only 9% of people support adoption of the euro.
-The President of Bulgaria has, however, recently announced that adoption of the euro is a strategic objective.
+According to recent studies, 74% of the population of Bulgaria would like to retain the Bulgarian lev, while only 9% of people support the adoption of the euro.
+The President of Bulgaria has, however, recently announced that the adoption of the euro is a strategic objective.

 The economy of Poland is one of the largest economies in Eastern Europe.
 This country still uses its own currency called Polish zloty.
-According to recent studies, more than 70% of the population of Poland oppose adoption of the euro.
+According to recent studies, more than 70% of the population of Poland oppose the adoption of the euro.

 The Czech Republic still uses its own currency called Czech koruna for the same reason.

 The European Commission considers that for instance, Hungary (national currency – Hungarian forint), along with some other countries, is not ready to join the euro area.

 Romania (national currency – Romanian leu) is full of so-called “Eurooptimists”, and this country will adopt the euro on 1st January 2019.
 Croatia (national currency – Croatian kuna) plans to adopt the single currency by 2020.